Weird & Wonderful - What Is A Box Jellyfish?

 Here, inspired by Dan, are some weird and wonderful Box Jellyfish bits and pieces revealed from top to, er, bottom that could well send you cross-eyed.

 Now, arseholes.
 What Dan lacked in tact was more than made up for with fact, or was it?
 The Box Jellyfish has a bell or box shaped "head" (medusae) with 15 tentacles attached (via hand-like pedalia) to each of the 4 corners.
 With reports of 4 anuses (ani?) located at the end of every tentacle, do the maths.
-I've also heard 64 but who's counting??
+I've also heard 64 but really, who's counting??

 Each gooey, vermicelli-like tentacle can extend to around 3m/10ft and is covered in millions and millions of nematocysts or stinging cells - 800,000 per sq. cm.
 These nematocysts are like microscopic harpoons or hypodermic needles that upon contact respond to a chemical reaction and discharge in one of nature's fastest cellular processes generating numbers like: 1 million Gs, 7 billion pascals, 20 micrometres in less than 1 millionth of a second and simply nanoseconds - that's faster than a speeding bullet.
 So don't look up in the sky.
 It's lurking below.